 Cryptocurrencies and especially bitcoins are becoming a very popular subject in the consumer space and professional FinTech spaces alike.
-I wrote this article for everybody who is curious what bitcoins are, where they come from and what you can actually buy with bitcoins.
+I wrote this article for everybody who is curious what bitcoins are, where they come from, and what you can actually buy with bitcoins.
 I hope you find this article informative and if you have anything to share or add, please drop us a comment below.
 Also, for getting more information about the cryptocurrency world, you can join courses such as those created by Dchained.

 What Are Bitcoins?